shr3yu/Waterhacks/README.md

 2. Run the command:

-cd backend <- This will go into backend folder npm install <- This will install the dependencies npm start <- This will install the dependencies cd .. <- This will go back to main directory
+- cd backend <- This will go into backend folder
+- npm install <- This will install the dependencies
+- npm start <- This will install the dependencies
+- cd .. <- This will go back to main directory

-cd frontend/whfrontend <- This will go into the whfrontend folder npm install <- This will install the dependencies npm run dev <- This should host frontend on local port
+- cd frontend/whfrontend <- This will go into the whfrontend folder -npm install <- This will install the dependencies
+- npm run dev <- This should host frontend on local port

 Go to https://localhost:8000 to see the website (rough)